 When an Applicant enters into a HS1 Station Access Agreement in respect of a Station, the Station Access Agreement shall incorporate the Station Access Conditions which set out the operational arrangements applicable to the operation of the Stations.
-The Station Access Conditions are available on the Infrastructure Manager's website, via the following link:
+The Station Access Conditions are available on the Infrastructure Manager’s website, via the following link:

-https://stpancras-highspeed.com/our-company/regulatory/access-operators
+https://stpancras-highspeed.com/our-company/regulatory/access-operators/

 Exceptional Transports

 Special conditions of travel may need to be applied to certain vehicles or loads because of their size, weight or other unusual features.
 These conditions may include speed restrictions, train marshalling restrictions and/or special instructions for passing trains on adjoining lines, and are determined on an individual basis by comparing the consignment with the characteristics of the route over which it is to travel.
 Please contact the Infrastructure Manager for further information at the address set out in section 1.8.1.